trychlos/pwix-accounts-ui/README.md

     `name` is an optional, though unique when set, name attributed by the application to *this* `acUserLogin` instance.

-    Value: any string.

-    A function can be provided by the application for this parm.
-The function will be called without argument and must return one of the accepted values.
+    Accepted values is any non empty string, or a function which will be called without argument and must return such a non empty string.

-    Default to none.
+    Defaults to none.

 ### Messages sendable to acUserLogin